-However, Google Docs isn’t perfect.
-One of the challenges I’ve faced with Google Docs in the past is this: How to extract images from a document.
-Unlike other document software, Google Docs doesn’t allow you to directly copy images from a file and use them in your computer’s clipboard.
+However, one of the challenges I’ve faced with Google Docs in the past is this: Unlike other document software, Google Docs doesn’t allow you to directly copy images from a file and use them in your computer’s clipboard.
 It allows you only to crop, adjust or replace the images by right-clicking on an image.

 Using Google Slides?
 Also read: How to Extract Images from Google Slides

 1. Publish to the Web, then Save Images One-by-One

 Use This Method When: You only want to extract a few images.

 Step 1: Open your document in Google Docs.
 On the top left corner, click File > Publish to the web.

 Step 2: Hit the blue Publish button.
 If your document contains private or confidential data, remember to stop publishing it after you save your desired images.
 See step 6.

 Step 3: In the pop-up window, click OK to continue.

 Step 4: You’ll get a link.
 Copy the link, then paste it into a new tab on your web browser.
 Press the Enter or Return key to load the web page.